bhits/phr-api/docs/docker-image-desc.md

 `docker run  --name phr -d bhits/phr:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in consent2share Application, it is also required to setup the dependency microservices and support level infrastructure.
-Please refer to the [consent2share Deployment Guide]() for instructions to setup the consent2share infrastructure.*
+*NOTE: In order for this API to fully function as a microservice in the consent2share application, it is required to setup the dependency microservices and support level infrastructure.
+Please refer to the [consent2share Deployment Guide]() for instructions to setup the Consent2Share infrastructure.*

 ## Configure

-This API runs with some [default configuration](https://github.com/FEISystems/phr-api/blob/master/phr/src/main/resources/application.yml) that is primarily targeted for development environment.
-Spring profile `docker` is actived by default when building images.
+This API runs with a [default configuration](https://github.com/FEISystems/phr-api/blob/master/phr/src/main/resources/application.yml) that is primarily targeted for the development environment.
+The Spring profile `docker` is actived by default when building images.
 [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.

 Here is example to override default database password:

 `docker run -d bhits/phr:latest --spring.datasource.password=strongpassword`

 ## Using a custom configuration file